Boston Celtics: 1979–1992: Larry Bird era

 The Celtics won the second pick in the 1986 NBA draft and drafted University of Maryland star Len Bias, one of the most heralded prospects of his era.
 Bias died 36 hours later of an accidental cocaine overdose.
 Despite the tragedy, the Celtics remained competitive in 1986–87, going 59–23 and again winning the Eastern Conference Championship.
 They were defeated in the Finals by the Lakers in six games.

-In 1988, the Celtics lost in six games to the Detroit Pistons in the Eastern Conference Finals.
+In 1988, the Celtics lost in six games to the Detroit Pistons in the conference finals.
 Following the season, head coach K.C.
 Jones retired and was replaced by assistant Jimmy Rodgers.
 Boston's hopes for 1988–89 faded when Bird underwent a procedure to remove bone spurs in his feet early in the season, and the Celtics won just 42 games before a first-round playoff defeat to the Pistons.
 Bird returned in 1989–90 and led the Celtics to a 52–30 record.
 In the playoffs, the Celtics collapsed after winning the first two games in a best-of-five series against the New York Knicks, losing three straight games and the series.
 After the playoffs, Rodgers was fired and replaced by assistant coach and former Celtics player Chris Ford.

 Under Ford's leadership, the Celtics improved to 56–26 in 1990–91, recapturing the Atlantic Division title even though Bird missed 22 games with several injuries.
 The Celtics again lost to the Pistons in the playoffs.
 In 1992, a late-season rally allowed a 51–31 Celtics team to catch the New York Knicks and repeat as Atlantic Division champions.
-After sweeping the Indiana Pacers in the first round, the Celtics lost a seven-game Eastern Conference Semifinals series to the Cleveland Cavaliers.
+After sweeping the Indiana Pacers in the first round, the Celtics lost a seven-game conference semifinals series to the Cleveland Cavaliers.
 Back injuries limited Bird to only 45 regular season games, and just four of ten in the playoffs.
 After thirteen NBA seasons and a gold medal at the Barcelona Olympics with the Dream Team, continued back trouble led Bird to retire in 1992.